deetdetra/Emmetoss-for-NotepadPlusPlus-snippets.json/README.md

 Check with emmet.io that this repo has not changed some of the standard shipped emmet.io codes docummented in the cheatsheet page

-Check if its converted properly to unit like 'cl'
+Check if its converted properly to unit like 'LF'

 -deet